mosra/m.css/doc/plugins/components.rst

 `Button links`_
 ===============

-Use :rst:`.. button-default::`, :rst:`.. button-primary::` etc. directives to create a `button link <{filename}/css/components.rst#button-links>`_.
+Use :rst:`.. button-default::`, :rst:`.. button-primary::` etc. or :rst:`.. button-flat::` directives to create a
+`button link <{filename}/css/components.rst#button-links>`_.
 Directive argument is the URL, directive contents are button title.
 Use the :rst:`:class:` option to specify additional CSS classes.
 Use two paragraphs of content to create a button with title and description.

 .. code-figure::